-In Afghanistan, Bosnia and Herzegovina, the Democratic Republic of the Congo, Iraq, Kosovo, Nigeria, Rwanda, and South Sudan, women learn skills to rebuild their families and communities through Women for Women International's Stronger Women Stronger Nations Programme.
-They form support networks, learn to earn an income and save, and gain knowledge and resources about health and their rights.
-Since 1993, the organisation has invested in the power of over 500,000 women to use their voices and create a ripple effect that makes the world more equal, peaceful, and prosperous.
-To learn more about the power of women, for women, visit womenforwomen.org.uk.
-Here in South Sudan... women's decisions are not taken into account.
-But now I send my two girls to school as I learned from my training that all children have the right to go to school.
+In Afghanistan, Bosnia and Herzegovina, the Democratic Republic of the Congo, Iraq, Kosovo, Nigeria, Rwanda, and South Sudan, women learn skills to rebuild their families and communities through Women for Women International's Stronger Women, Stronger Nations Programme.
+They form support networks, are equipped with the skills to earn an income and save, and gain knowledge and resources about health and their rights.
+Since 1993, our global community has invested in the power of over 530,000 women across 14 conflict-affected countries, to create a ripple effect that makes the world more equal, peaceful, and prosperous.

+To learn more about the power of women, for women, visit womenforwomen.org.uk or follow @WomenforWomenUK on social media.